 The openvpn package is now installed for your convenience.
 Most will probably not use it but it can be a valuable asset in connecting your distant nodes securely.
 By default it is not enabled.
 You must setup the configuration files.
 There are example files in /etc/openvpn and further information on its use can be found at openvpn howto and documentation.
 See the howto's for information on enabling.

-There are some additional sound files provided on the image to facilitate the 'The time is' message script running outside of app_rpt.
-I created a script to do that so the volume could be changed on the fly.
+There are some additional sound files provided on the image to facilitate the 'The time is' message script running outside of app_rpt and also supply 24 hour time.
 Scripts are located in /usr/local/sbin.
-The saytime.pl script is called by a cron job every hour on the hour and sent to the local node on the BBB server.
-The file uses sox to alter the volume transmitted over the local radio.
-The volume can be changed in the file.
+The saytime.pl script is called by a cron job every hour on the hour and sent to the local node on the BBB/RPi server.
 Delete or change the cron file to turn this off or change the time(s) that it plays.
+On version 1.5+ it also will say weather conditions and temperature.
 More information is available in the scripts howto.

-There are also example scripts for connection and disconnection at specific times.
+There are also example scripts for connection and disconnection at specific times locate in the /etc/asterisk/local directory.
 Again these are just examples and must be tailored to use on your system.
-Scripts are generally called from a cron job at a specific time or times.
+Scripts are generally called from a cron job at a specific time or times or fron a DTMF function.
 The scripts are not limited to connect and disconnect.
 They can execute any command you would do manually.

-Note that USB reliability was greatly increased in version 1.2.1 resulting in very few USB problems.
+Note that USB reliability was greatly increased in the BBB version 1.2.1 code and all version of the RPI2/3 code resulting in very few USB problems.
 The following text is left for reference in case you might have a problem

 USB Woes.
 If you have used the USB interface much you are most certainly aware that it sometimes can be the cause of all kinds of problems.
 The BBB is especially susceptible because unlike a PC it is not directly grounded.
 Sneak paths of especially AC current on the ground leads can totally confuse the USB interface.
 One example of how this actually happened was a wall wart type supply used to power the BBB had a high level - 45 volts of AC - floating on the ground and +5 output.
 Since this was equal on both polarities (common mode) it did not effect the performance of the BBB but when a device such as the DMK URI was connected this AC was grounded through the USB interface to the URI and then to the radio to ground inducing AC onto the USB power and data lines.
 This is just one example of how this can happen so beware if you have USB issues.
 Check your Power supply and grounds!!!
 The small switching wall-wart type supplies do not have a AC ground lug.
 I checked a Powergen supply here and sure enough it had a fairly high level of AC riding on the DC ground measured to the line AC ground.
 I have been using them on a number of boards without any noticeable problems but my thought is that these things are just plain trouble waiting to happen.
 A conventional transformer coupled three terminal regulator supply or higher quality switching supply might be a better idea.
 Another thing to be especially careful of is the ground on your radio.
 On TX a 50 watt radio could draw 10 amps or more.
 If the radio ground came loose it would try to seek a ground back through the URI and USB and the high current flow could destroy the URI and/or the BBB.
 The USB interface and the DMK URI in particular are also very susceptible to RF interference especially in the HF range.
 Ferrites on the USB and radio leads usually solves this problem.
 For really tough problems a USB isolator might be the answer.
 The ADUM4160 USB isolator is available from a number of sources and is in the $30 range.